 Professional heroics drives the economy of Arth, a world much like our own but with more magic and fewer vowels.
 For ages, it was ravaged by war and darkness, until the Heroes' Guild arose to drive back the forces of evil and reclaim the lost treasures of the ages of legends.
 Whenever a citizen or town is threatened, they need only issue a quest and rely a party of licensed heroes to come and slay the beast.
 At least, that's what the guild's brochure says.

 Today, professional heroics is the largest and most powerful industry on Arth.
-Shares of hoards are bought and sold on the market well professional heroes are contracted to slay the foe and retrieve its treasure.
+Shares of hoards are bought and sold on the market while professional heroes are contracted to slay the foe and retrieve its treasure.
 Brokers bundle the shares of looting rights into plunder funds, which are then divided up and purchased by hedge funds and investment banks.
 Nobody can quite be sure who owns what, but it's all very lucrative.

 In desperation to escape guild heroes, many Orcs, Goblins, Gnolls, and other Shadowkin have applied to become noncombatant paper carriers, or NPCs.
 But life is hard for NPCs.
 Their noncombatant papers can be revoked for even minor legal infractions, leaving them open to Guild retribution.
 And job opportunities for Shadowkin are usually limited to low-paying and dangerous work.
 Things are so bad that most Kobolds would kill for a job as a handbag performer.